 This book does not offer as good a story as The Making Of The President 1960 did, but White at least gives it straighter.
 He works from a more objective angle, less encumbered by his Kennedy connections.
 No, you don’t get the access that makes the earlier book such a compelling dive into a successful campaign, but his analysis is purer and sharper in places.
 A candid White makes for better reading.

-On the Republicans, White has some fun with the battle taking place between the radicals backing Goldwater, and the moderates who settled first on New York Governor Nelson Rockefeller, then on Pennsylvania Governor William Scranton.
-Both in turn had the support of the Republican establishment; both went down in flames against the doughty resistance of Goldwater’s grass-roots movement.
+Regarding Republicans, White has some fun with the battle taking place between radicals backing Goldwater and moderates who settled first on New York Governor Nelson Rockefeller, then on Pennsylvania Governor William Scranton.
+Both governors had the support of the Republican establishment; both went down in flames against the doughty resistance of Goldwater’s grass-roots movement.

 In Orange County, California, Goldwater’s citizen armada were so flush with can-do spirit they went ahead and collected 7,000 signatures to put Rockefeller on the ballot, since the plutocrat paid out half a dollar per.
 These new funds were then added to Goldwater’s campaign coffers.